lovetoys/lovetoys/README.md

 #### Engine:addSystem(system, type)

 - **system** (System) - Instance of the system to be added.
-- **type** (String) - Should be either "draw", "logic" or nil
+- **type** (String) - Should be either "draw", "logic" or unspecified

-Adds a system of the particular type to the engine.
-Depending on `type`, either `system:draw()` or `system:update(dt)` is going to be called, in this case you don't need to add a type.
-The systems will be updated in the order they've been added.
+This function registers the system in the engine.
+The systems' functions will be called in the order they've been added.
+As long as the system implements either the `update` or the `draw` function, type doesn't have to be specified.
-If a system implements both draw and update functions, you will need to specify the type and add it twice to the engine.
+If a system implements both, draw and update function, you will need to specify the type and add it twice to the engine.
 Once to draw and once to update.
 Otherwise the engine doesn't know which priority the system should get.

 #### Engine:stop(system)

 - **system** (String) - the name of the system

-If you want a system to stop, call this function.
-It's draw/update function won't be called.
+If you want a system to stop, just call this function.
+It's draw/update function won't be called anymore, until it's beeing started again.

 #### Engine:start(system)